MA in History Program Overview

 A writing sample is required.

 This should be a 10- to 20-page essay.
-The essay should be should give us insight into your analytical and creative efforts.
+The essay should give us insight into your analytical and creative efforts.
 A senior thesis or undergraduate seminar paper would be ideal.
 The sample should highlight your experience working with primary sources, secondary literature, and in making historical arguments.
+However, if your best writing sample draws upon methods outside of the field of history, that is perfectly fine.

 Unofficial transcripts are required.